kagenocookie/ReachForGodot/README.md

         ```
 - Enable the ReachForGodot plugin in Project Settings > Plugins
 - Restart the editor (menu: Project > Reload Current Project)
-- Configure the blender path in Godot's Editor Settings (filesystem/import/blender/blender_path)
+- Configure the blender path in Godot's Editor Settings (`filesystem/import/blender/blender_path` or `Reach for Godot/General/Blender Override Path`)
 - Configure any relevant Editor Settings > `Reach for Godot/General` and `Reach for Godot/Paths/{game name}`
-    - **Game chunk path** and **Rsz Json file** are required for most functionality
+    - **Game chunk path** setting is required for most functionality, represents the path in which raw assets are to be extracted
-    - **File list** and **il2cpp Dump file** are needed for new games that don't have cached data in the repository yet or when there's game updates
-    - **File list**, **File Unpacker Executable** and **Game path** are needed if you don't have all the assets already extracted and would like them to get auto extracted as needed.
+    - **Game path** are needed if you don't have all the assets already extracted and would like them to get auto extracted as needed.
+The addon can read files directly from the PAK files without extraction for some features.
     - Detailed information regarding every available setting is available [here](https://github.com/kagenocookie/ReachForGodot/wiki/Addon-editor-settings)

+The tool requires some game specific data that is (automatically) fetched from [REE-Lib-Resources](https://github.com/kagenocookie/REE-Lib-Resources), but if you'd rather have it locally (to avoid extra network requests), there's instructions in the linked repository; change the "Ree Lib Resource Source" editor setting to the `local-resource-info.json` filepath

 ### Development setup
-Mainly for developing or debugging the addon itself, but feel free to use the raw repository data if you prefer that.
+Mainly for developing or debugging the addon itself, but feel free to use the raw repository data if you prefer that, there is also some dev-only tooling available in this case.
 - Clone or download as ZIP
 - `git submodule init`
 - `git submodule update`
 - Open the project and setup editor settings as described in the normal setup section

 ## Usage
-Start by going into the top menu: Project > Tools > RE ENGINE > Import assets and pick a file.
+Files can be imported through the tool menu (Project > Tools > RE ENGINE > Import assets) or the addon's embedded file browser (button in the top center of the editor).
 Something like the appdata/contents.scn.20 (DD2) might be a good start since it's basically the root scene for the world.
 Once you have a scene file imported, you can import any further child scenes and referenced resources from the inspector there.

 If you've ever worked with a game engine before, the basic UI should be more or less familiar - scene node tree on the left, inspector with all the data for a selected node on the right (for the default layout at least).
 The addon provides some additional tools in the inspector and node context menu for dealing with RE Engine files and file formats.